maxkant1/FG-TILEGLUE/USAGE/usage.md

         example: -o C:\TEST\3104954mod.btg

-        -oTB<side> <boundary geodetic coord>  trasform coordinates from ECEF xyz to geodetic lambda, phi, elevation and then perform the output of the boundary file at the given geodetic coordinates.
-                                              (next more info on boundary file format)
+        -oTB<side> <boundary geodetic coord>  trasform coordinates from ECEF xyz to geodetic lambda, phi, elevation and then perform the output of the boundary file at the given geodetic coordinates. (more info on boundary file format in the following)

         Could be -oTBright -oTBleft - oTBtop -oTBbottom